LenKagamine/lenkagamine.github.io/_projects/enlighten.md

 - Colliding into a wall will return the player back to the start of the level.
 At that position, a small light will be placed for five minutes before disappearing.
 - Once reaching the end of a level, the player will be teleported to the start of the next level.

-Note: currently, there are only three levels available.
+Note: currently, there are five levels available.
 Finishing the last level will send the player back to the start of the last level.

+{% include imagebox.html name="enlighten" titles="
+	First level
+	Gameplay with two players
+" %}